 The transferability of credits you earn at the University of Silicon Valley is at the complete discretion of an institution to which you may seek to transfer.
 Acceptance of the degree you earn in the educational program is also at the complete discretion of the institution to which you may seek to transfer.
 If the credits or degrees that you earn at this institution are not accepted at the institution to which you seek to transfer, you may be required to repeat some or all of your coursework at that institution.
 For this reason, you should make certain that your attendance at this institution will meet your educational goals.
-This may include contacting an institution to which you may seek to transfer.
+This may include contacting an institution to which you may seek to transfer after attending the University of Silicon Valley to determine if your credits or degree will transfer.